Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 "It’s all meant well, of course.
 In fact it’s a common sight now among strength and physique sports.
 It’s even been spotted at a Human powerlifting meet, if the internet is to be believed."

 Daar grumbled darkly to himself, but it was with a resigned good-natured humor.
-"I always knew Ava would be trouble...anyhoo."
+"I always knew Ava would be trouble... anyhoo."

 Fun had, it wouldn’t do to push it, and Loomi wasn’t deaf to the Great Father’s cue.

 "Regardless," Loomi pressed on, "all of that being true, none of that by itself is sufficient to lead a people, even resolutely physical deathworlders like us.
 Yulna created you the Great Father for deeper reasons, My Father.
 Reasons that the Hierarchy had, at best, a distant influence upon."

-Over time, as the depth of Daar’s innate magnificence grew more apparent among the private business of the Champions...he’d grown increasingly uncomfortable about it.
+Over time, as the depth of Daar’s innate magnificence grew more apparent among the private business of the Champions... he’d grown increasingly uncomfortable about it.
 Why he felt that way was sometimes difficult to understand - nobody can much help their circumstance, after all - yet it bothered him nonetheless.

 Strange, really: that was a remarkably Human attitude.

 Daar sighed.
 "Yeah, I know the arguments.
 An’ I even agree with ‘em.
 Don’t really help, ‘ta be honnest.
 A lotta luck ‘fer me along the way, yijao?
 Balls, imagine if I’d ever been implanted!
-We’ve been...superstitious about things like cranial implants ever since Fyu’s warnings ‘bout demons an’ spirits took on modern relevance."
+We’ve been... superstitious about things like cranial implants ever since Fyu’s warnings ‘bout demons an’ spirits took on modern relevance."
 He shrugged, a bit sheepishly, "Me too."

 Loomi nodded.
 "A good thing.
 That escape from their direct influence meant that, by your adulthood, they had to change their plans.
-Their attention shifted...well, to me.
+Their attention shifted... well, to me.
 That was their first mistake.
 Our culture wasn’t programmed to accept someone like me as a leader."

 That had not been an easy realization for Loomi to accept, but like so many things…water through the mill.
 Daar gave him a thoughtful look and complex flick of his ears; in this, at least, they were kindred spirits.

-"Programmed...okay.
+"Programmed... okay.
 So, we’re back ‘ta my question.
 How was it we slipped their control?
 It didn’t take all that fuckin’ much, jus’ Regaari gettin’ his paw chomped off knocked the whole thing off the rails!"

 "Rather before then, really.
 This is a case of chaos theory at its most evident, in that one unconsidered variable in the initial conditions led to a wildly different outcome.
 The Hierarchy’s parameters for our development did not account for us making contact with an uncontrolled deathworld species, and certainly not in the form of an abducted Human female, who earned the loyalty of the Females.
 Nor could they account for Shoo’s selflessness and good spirit.
 Everything after that point was damage control, catching up."

 Loomi felt the breeze between his ears and panted happily.
 "The Hierarchy are so used to being perfectly in control that they just don’t know how to handle a failure cascade.
 By the time they even noticed things were going wrong, it was already too late for them to get back out in front."

 "More’n that," Daar rumbled.
-"I kinda suspect we were already let mostly off the leash in preparation for the Hunters...and then the Humans showed up.
+"I kinda suspect we were already let mostly off the leash in preparation for the Hunters... and then the Humans showed up.
 There was prob’ly a hasty effort to retarget our ire too, hence the fear-mongering in th’ media…"

 Loomi duck-nodded.
 "But it was too late.
 Something about our peoples’ social nature and their canid history, combined with an almost *unbelievable* series of fortunate encounters…"